dt-snyder/sfdx-affirm/README.md

 ## Install for use in sfdx project

+1. Ensure your computer is ready to install the plugin: [Prepare Your Computer for Salesforce CLI Plug-In Development](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_generate_prepare.htm)
-1. clone repo to your local and cd into repo directory
+2. clone repo to your local and cd into repo directory
-2. run `npm install`
+3. run `npm install`
-3. run `sfdx plugins:link`
+4. run `sfdx plugins:link`
-4. navigate to salesforce project and run `sfdx affirm --help`
+5. navigate to salesforce project and run `sfdx affirm --help`

 ## Commands